-Simon, J.-L., Bretagnon, P., Chapront, J., Chapront-Touze, M., Francou, G., Laskar, J. 1994, Astron.
-Astrophys.
-282, 663-683 iauFk425
+Simon, J.-L., Bretagnon, P., Chapront, J., Chapront-Touze, M., Francou, G., Laskar, J. 1994, Astron.Astrophys.
+282, 663-683 void iauFk425(double r1950, double d1950, double dr1950, double dd1950, double p1950, double v1950, double r2000, double d2000, double dr2000, double dd2000, double p2000, double v2000) / iauFk425 Convert B1950.0 FK4 star catalog data to J2000.0 FK5.
+This function is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
+Status: support function.

-'''

-void iauFk425 (double r1950, double d1950,

-double dr1950, double dd1950,

-double p1950, double v1950,

-double r2000, double d2000,

-double dr2000, double dd2000, double p2000, double v2000)

-Convert B1950.0 FK4 star catalog data to J2000.0 FK5.

 This function converts a star's catalog data from the old FK4 (Bessel-Newcomb) system to the later IAU 1976 FK5 (Fricke) system.

-Given: (all B1950.0, FK4)

-r1950,d1950

-double

-B1950.0 RA, Dec (rad)

-dr1950, dd1950

-B1950.0 proper motions (rad/trop.yr) double

-p1950

-double

-parallax (arcsec)

-Returned: (all J2000.0, FK5)

-J2000.0 RA, Dec (rad)

-r2000,d2000

-double

-J2000.0 proper motions (rad/Jul.yr)

-dr2000, dd2000

-double

-p2000

-double

-parallax (arcsec)

-1) The proper motions in RA are dRA/dt rather than cos(Dec)dRA/dt, and are per year rather than per century.

-2) The conversion is somewhat complicated, for several reasons:

-.
-Change of standard epoch from B1950.0 to J2000.0.

-.
-An intermediate transition date of 1984 January 1.0 TT.

-.
-A change of precession model.

-.
-Change of time unit for proper motion (tropical to Julian).

-.
+Given: (all B1950.0, FK4) r1950,d1950 double B1950.0 RA, Dec (rad) dr1950,dd1950 B1950.0 proper motions (rad/trop.yr) double p1950 double parallax (arcsec) v1950 double radial velocity (km/s, +ve = moving away) Returned: (all J2000.0, FK5) J2000.0 RA, Dec (rad) r2000,d2000 double J2000.0 proper motions (rad/Jul.yr) dr2000, dd2000 double p2000 double parallax (arcsec) v2000 double radial velocity (km/s, +ve = moving away) Notes: 1) The proper motions in RA are dRA/dt rather than cos(Dec)dRA/dt, and are per year rather than per century.
+2) The conversion is somewhat complicated, for several reasons: .
+Change of standard epoch from B1950.0 to J2000.0. .
+An intermediate transition date of 1984 January 1.0 TT. .
+A change of precession model. .
+Change of time unit for proper motion (tropical to Julian). .
 FK4 positions include the E-terms of aberration, to simplify the hand computation of annual aberration.
-FK5 positions assume a rigorous aberration computation based on the Earth's barycentric velocity.
+FK5 positions assume a rigorous aberration computation based on the Earth's barycentric velocity. .

-.
 The E-terms also affect proper motions, and in particular cause objects at large distances to exhibit fictitious proper motions.

-The algorithm is based on Smith et al. (1989) and Yallop et al. (1989), which presented a matrix method due to Standish (1982) as developed by Aoki et al. (1983), using Kinoshita's development of

-Andoyer's post-Newcomb precession.
-The numerical constants from

-Seidelmann (1992) are used canonically.
+The algorithm is based on Smith et al. (1989) and Yallop et al. (1989), which presented a matrix method due to Standish (1982) as developed by Aoki et al. (1983), using Kinoshita's development of Andoyer's post-Newcomb precession.
+The numerical constants from Seidelmann (1992) are used canonically.
 3) Conversion from B1950.0 FK4 to J2000.0 FK5 only is provided for.

-Conversions for different epochs and equinoxes would require

-additional treatment for precession, proper motion and E-terms.

-4) In the FK4 catalog the proper motions of stars within 10 degrees of the poles do not embody differential {\hbox{\tt E-terms}} effects and should, strictly speaking, be handled in a different manner from '''

-stars outside these regions.
-However, given the general lack of homogeneity of the star data available for routine astrometry, the difficulties of handling positions that may have been determined from astrometric fields spanning the polar and nonpolar regions, the likelihood that the differential E-terms effect was not taken into account when allowing for proper motion in past astrometry, and the undesirability of a discontinuity in the algorithm, the decision has been made in this SOFA algorithm to include the effects of differential E-terms on the proper motions for all stars, whether polar or not.
-At epoch J2000.0, and measuring "on the sky" rather than in terms of RA change, the errors resulting from this simplification are less than 1 milliarcsecond in position and 1 milliarcsecond per century in proper motion.

-iauAnp normalize angle into range 0 to 2pi iauPv2s pv-vector to spherical coordinates iauPdp scalar product of two p-vectors iauPvmpv pv-vector minus pv_vector iauS2pv spherical coordinates to pv-vector iauSxp multiply p-vector by scalar
+Conversions for different epochs and equinoxes would require additional treatment for precession, proper motion and E-terms.
+4) In the FK4 catalog the proper motions of stars within 10 degrees of the poles do not embody differential $\ensuremath{\mathtt{E}}\xspace$ -terms effects and should, strictly speaking, be handled in a different manner from stars outside these regions.
+However, given the general lack of homogeneity of the star data available for routine astrometry, the difficulties of handling positions that may have been determined from astrometric fields spanning the polar and non- polar regions, the likelihood that the differential E-terms effect was not taken into account when allowing for proper motion in past astrometry, and the undesirability of a discontinuity in the algorithm, the decision has been made in this SOFA algorithm to include the effects of differential E-terms on the proper motions for all stars, whether polar or not.
+At epoch J2000.0, and measuring on the sky rather than in terms of NA change, the errors resulting from this simplification are less than 1 milliarcsecond in position and 1 milliarcsecond per century in proper motion.
+Called: iauAnp normalize angle into range 0 to 2pi iauPv2s pv-vector to spherical coordinates iauPdp scalar product of two p-vectors iauPvmpv pv-vector minus pv_vector iauPvppv pv-vector plus pv_vector iauS2pv spherical coordinates to pv-vector iauSxp multiply p-vector by scalar